Dental Treatment for Brisbane’s Most Anxious Patients with Laughing Gas

 - Children who can’t sit still in the dental chair

 Sedation Dentistry for Children in Brisbane

-The American Academy of Pediatric Dentistry, AAPD, recognizes laughing gas as a safe technique to reduce anxiety in patients.
+The American Academy of Pediatric Dentistry, AAPD, recognizes laughing gas as a safe technique to reduce anxiety in children.
 Laughing gas can be used as an effective technique to enhance child-dentist communication.
-Some dentists administer laughing gas to children to protect them against traumatizing and prevent bad experience in dental clinic.
-When used appropriately, laughing gas is safe to be used in children’s dentistry.
+Some kids dentists administer laughing gas to children to protect them against traumatizing and prevent bad experiences in dental clinics.
+When used appropriately, laughing gas is safe for children’s dentistry.

 For children, laughing gas can be administered to:

 - Reduce child anxiety in the dental chair

 - Reduce undesired movements in the dental chair

 It is hard to say if pain-free dentistry exists (see sleep dentistry for a pain-free experience during the dental procedure).
 People have different pain thresholds.
 The injection can be tolerable for some people and intolerable for others.
 Laughing Gas can dull pain and calm people with dental anxiety.
 But it cannot be 100% pain-free.
 Laughing gas (also called happy gas) is colourless and slightly or somewhat sweet in taste and smell.
 In the past 180 years, happy gas has been used by dentists as an anaesthetic (something that induces insensitivity to pain).